 Where does water come from?
-It seems such a simple question, and the answer is known from our earliest science lessons when we are introduced to the water cycle and the global circulation system that is so essential to our well-being now and forevermore.
-Water evaporates from the ocean reservoir, captured in clouds and fog and rain, from which it descends to become ground water, seeping into the underground aquifer, or surface water distributed by lakes and streams.
+It seems such a simple question, and the answer is known from our earliest science lessons when we are introduced to the water cycle and the global circulation system, so essential to our well being now and forevermore.
+Water evaporates from the ocean reservoir, captured in clouds and fog and rain, where it descends to become ground water, seeping into the underground aquifer, or surface water distributed by lakes and streams.
 Some of the water is captured in ice as glaciers and high mountain peaks; some is retained deep in the earth, some perhaps pre-historic in its deposit, but there for now beyond our eager, sometimes desperate, digging and drilling.

 All of it is finite in volume.

-We know this cycle, and if we think about it at all, it becomes easy to understand the idea that the ocean where 97% of that volume is contained is the alpha and omega, the mouth and tail from this circle of sustenance.
-It becomes easy to see the “edge” of the ocean not at the boardwalk and beach, but rather at the distant snow-capped range where begins the long, convoluted flow of water down and across the land until it reaches its ocean origin…and the cycle begins again.
+We know this cycle, and if we begin to think about it at all, it becomes easy to understand the idea that the ocean, where 97% of that volume is contained, is the alpha and omega, the mouth and tail from this circle of sustenance.
+It becomes easy to see the edge of the ocean not at the boardwalk and beach, but rather at the distant snow-capped range where begins the long, convoluted flow of water down and across the land until it reaches its ocean origin, and the cycle begins again.

-So, too, with the earth, and we return again to the geography of our living; the ocean, as I choose to define it, as a vast global system of interacting, infused water that extends from mountain-top to abyssal plain and connects us all — physically, financially, politically, socially, and spiritually.
+So, too, with the earth, and we return again to the geography of our living; the ocean as a vast global system of interacting, infused water that extends from mountaintop to abyssal plain and connects us all — physically, financially, politically, socially, and spiritually.